Philadelphia native leads Biden's inaugural committee

 She said Biden's inauguration will certainly be a celebration.
 Yet, it will be much different from when he attended President Obama's back in 2013.

-Wilson said they are telling people not to come to the nation's capital, inauguration events will be virtual.
+Wilson said they are telling people not to come to the nation's capital because inauguration events will be virtual.
 While the committee is ironing out details, she said the values of City of Brotherly Love will be incorporated.

 "In many ways, this election is our recommitment to America," said the University of Pennsylvania alum.